mjtalbot/rive_piggy/README.md

 This animation is setup so that you can draw the background first and layer the Piggy animation ontop of it.
 When you want to animate a coin, we add a new coin artboard onto our canvas and animate its coinmachine animation.
 This artboard will be removed once the animation is played.
 We also run the "Pressed" input for the PiggyMachine, to make the pig interact with the press events a little bit.

-# lifted from
+# Same thing, but in JS

-Luigi's [example](https://codesandbox.io/s/piggy-htzfc?file=/src/index.js) of this for the web
+Luigi's original [example](https://codesandbox.io/s/piggy-htzfc?file=/src/index.js) of this for the web.
+There are great comments in the code here to understand how this works for javascript.